erinecon/pe-doc-dashboard/dashboard/readme.rst

 ::

-    ./manage.py runserver
+    make run

-Login in to the admin http://localhost:8000/admin (use admin user *test*, password *test*, if you loaded the provided initial data) or explore the dashboard.
+Explore the dashboard at http://localhost:8000/ or login to the admin http://localhost:8000/admin (if you loaded the provided initial data, use admin user ``test``, password ``test``).

 Nearly every cell in the dashboard is a link to the relevant admin view.
 The most interesting admin view is for *Projects*, for example http://localhost:8000/admin/projects/project/2/change/.